Cândido da Fonseca Galvão: Rio de Janeiro

 Cândido da Fonseca Galvão traveled back to Rio de Janeiro in the latter half of 1879, marking the beginning of his relevance in Brazilian politics and thus the formation of his relationship with the emperor, Pedro II.
 Galvão was present at every single audience that was held by the emperor from June 17, 1882, until December 13, 1884, 125 visits in total.
 Galvão was a colorful individual, never missing the opportunity to make his presence known.
 A story had been told that a military guard at the Imperial Palace once failed to salute the Prince with due military ceremony, and the Prince understood he had a right to correct formalities.
 So he proceeded to demand at the top of his voice that they perform the neglected military honours.
 Such a scene was made that he was threatened with imprisonment, however, Emperor Pedro II stepped in and resolved the matter by instructing Galvão shall receive these formalities moving forward.
 This notwithstanding, the Prince was a man of the people; witnesses provided testimony of him providing a common sentry with a $2,000 note for greeting him with an elaborate military flourish.
 In Galvão’s relationship with the emperor, he serves as a representative of Little Africa, the home to the brown skinned and black, who were ignored and under-represented, and only recognized for the problems which they often caused.
 The Prince served to change these relations, and did so through his relationship with the Emperor.

 May 13, 1888, the imperial family passed “The Golden Law”, making Brazil the last nation in the western hemisphere to abolish slavery.
 The years leading up to the abolition caused major political turmoil in regards to how to adjust the national economy, and the new wave of workers that were required in order to keep the nation afloat.
 Galvão took to the streets in an attempt to push his ideas to the public of creating political ties with the West Coast of Africa, and encourage the immigration of free blacks to perform the work required on the soon to be laborless plantations.
-However, that notion had been brought up on multiple occasions in the past, and was commonly viewed that such a moved would be ‘regarded, and treated, as a covert renewal of the slave trade’, and based on Galvão’s writing, it seemed he was unaware of the previous considerations.
+However, that notion had been brought up on multiple occasions in the past, and was commonly viewed that such a move would be ‘regarded, and treated, as a covert renewal of the slave trade’, and based on Galvão’s writing, it seemed he was unaware of the previous considerations.